clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 The `tools.build` library is intended to be used with a `build.clj` script which typically lives in the root of your project and is invoked via the `:build` alias in your project.
-It is a Clojure namespace, containing any number of function that you can invoke using `clojure -T:build` and the function name.
+It is a Clojure namespace, containing any number of functions that you can invoke using `clojure -T:build` and the function name.

 The `:ns-default` key in the `:build` alias is typically set to `build` so that you can say `clojure -T:build foo` and the CLI will treat that as an